richardgourley/django-relationships-explained-in-postgresql/README.md

 - An example of a customer and a unique special offer code.

 3. OneToMany relationship with ON DELETE CASCADE
+- An example of a company which receives numerous visitors, who are obliged to store their electronic devices away when visiting the company.

 4. OneToMany relationship with ON DELETE SET NULL
 - An example of a property and agent relationship for a property rental company.

 5. Many To Many relationship example.
-- An example for a university with teachers teaching multiple subjects.
+- An example of a university with subjects taught by multiple teachers.